Gravity Conveyors and Product Flow

 Consistent load movement is a matter of load and angle

-Gravity conveyors are typically installed on a decline, meaning the infeed side of the conveyor is elevated over the end of the line, resulting in product flow.
-This is one of the easiest ways to move products quickly and economically.
+Install Gravity conveyors on declines so that the infeed side sits higher than the end of the line for smooth product flow. Â This is one of the easiest ways to move products quickly and economically.
 How can you set up your gravity conveyor for optimal product flow?

 Factors for product flow